 While he may have lost the opportunity for a solo album, his loyalty to the band did provide him with an unexpected opportunity that changed his life.
 At a George Clinton Band concert in Southern California, comedians Cheech and Chong were in the audience.
 After the show they approached Clinton about possibly writing the score for their first feature movie.
 He did, and a new career was born.
-The Cheech and Chong opportunity led to many others, and over the past three decades Clinton has been one of the leading songwriters in Hollywood, responsible for scoring more than 80 theatrical and TV movies as well as video games.
+The Cheech and Chong opportunity led to many others, and over the past four decades Clinton has been one of the leading songwriters in Hollywood, responsible for scoring more than 80 theatrical and TV movies as well as video games.
 His most popular works were likely the three smash Austin Powers movies, starring Mike Myers, and the three Disney Santa Clause movies.
 He has also become a sought-after lecturer and instructor on songwriting.
 In 2012 he was named the chair of the Film Scoring Department at the prestigious Berklee College of Music in Boston.

 Clinton admits that he rarely receives questions about The George Clinton Band -- most of the attention has been on his career as a soundtrack writer -- but he remembers the period and the music fondly.
 And his time as a Soul writer and singer came in handy in 2002, when he worked on the last of the three Austin Powers movies, Goldmember, with Beyonce.
 It took Clinton full circle, bringing him back to the 70s Soul sound that was the basis for Arrives and, as he jokes, gave him his "first opportunity to use wah wah guitars in 20 years."